|

 outer hull was reinforced by a number of whales with nine strakes between the keel and the

+first whale.
 Altogether fifty frames survived set very closely at an average of 10-15cms from edge

 to edge.
 The frames were fastened with treenails driven through pre drilled holes in the